hashicorp/terraform-provider-azurerm/website/docs/r/network_function_collector_policy.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name which should be used for this Network Function Collector Policy.
-It can contain only letters, numbers, periods (.), hyphens (-),and underscores (_), up to 80 characters, and it must begin with a letter or number and end with a letter, number or underscore.
 Changing this forces a new Network Function Collector Policy to be created.

-* `network_function_azure_traffic_collector_id` - (Required) Specifies the ID of the Network Function Collector Policy.
+* `traffic_collector_id` - (Required) Specifies the Azure Traffic Collector ID of the Network Function Collector Policy.
 Changing this forces a new Network Function Collector Policy to be created.

 * `location` - (Required) Specifies the Azure Region where the Network Function Collector Policy should exist.
 Changing this forces a new Network Function Collector Policy to be created.

 * `emission_policy` - (Required) An `emission_policy` block as defined below.
+Changing this forces a new Network Function Collector Policy to be created.

 * `ingestion_policy` - (Required) An `ingestion_policy` block as defined below.
+Changing this forces a new Network Function Collector Policy to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Function Collector Policy.